1Q: What is the Gilda’s CLASS Curriculum?

 All workshops and trainings are free of charge and take place at Gilda’s Club Westchester.
 To sign up, please call 914.644.8844 or email firstname.lastname@example.org.

-The 8th Annual Cancer in the Classroom Symposium will be held on Wednesday December 11th.
-This all day conference is open to any school professional and free of charge.
+The 9th Annual Cancer in the Classroom Symposium will be held on Wednesday February 3, 2021 in collaboration with Gilda's Club New York City and Gilda's Club Rochester.
+The half day symposium will be offered via ZOOM and is open to any school professional and is free of charge.
 The day will focus on supporting children, teens and school communities impacted by cancer.
-For more information, or to register, please contact Children, Teens and Families Director, Laura Moore: email@example.com.
+For more information, or to register, please contact Children, Teens and Families Manager Jaime Aker: email@example.com.

 A handbook and training provided to middle and high school professionals so that schools have the necessary tools to implement support for students in their community.
 Within this guide, school professionals have access to a six-week support group for middle and high school students who have a family member living with cancer, as well as a six-week support group for middle and high school students who have experienced the death of a family member from cancer.
 Training is required in order to receive the Handbook.
 For upcoming training dates, please email firstname.lastname@example.org.